EdgeFirstAI/documentation/docs/models/modelpack/deployment/pc.md

 #### Run Inference

-Invoke the model for inference.
+Once the input tensor has been prepared, invoke the model for inference.

 === "ONNX"